 The core features of this project are:

-The premiere initiative of MYTORONTO: Changing Perspectives will be the MYTORONTO calendar that will allow the impact of this project to be seen 365 days a year.
-The calendar will generate self-sustaining revenue and serve as a potential social enterprise for participants.
-Currently, we are exploring the dissemination through retail opportunities, on the street, at public festivals, and online.
+The premiere initiative of MYTORONTO is the calendar that allows the impact of this project to be seen 365 days a year.
+Featuring 13 photos along with profiles of the photographers, the calendar will generate revenue and serve as a potential entrepreneurship opportunity for participants.